It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 You'll find plenty to ignite your imagination here in New Zealand’s culture capital.
 It's a place packed full of the surprising, the creative and the inspirational.
 Come discover it all for yourself.

 Fans of visual art will find plenty of opportunities to feast their eyes in Wellington, with over 50 galleries dotted around the city.
-Our flagship contemporary gallery, City Gallery hosts a dazzling array of works by local and international artists.
-Our national museum, Te Papa holds the national art collection and has a wealth of things to see (try starting with our list of seven unmissable exhibits).
+Wellington's public contemporary gallery, City Gallery Wellington, hosts a dazzling array of works by local and international artists.
+Toi Art, Te Papa's spectacular art gallery, spans two floors with a changing exhibition programme that features some works drawn from the national art collection.

 When it comes to live performance, we’re spoiled for choice in Wellington.
-The ultra-hip BATS Theatre is the birthplace of many performance legends including Flight of the Conchords; Circa Theatre on the waterfront has been entertaining Wellington for over 40 years; and the historic St James Theatre and Opera House have a classic theatre feel perfect for major shows and musical acts.
+The ultra-hip BATS Theatre is the birthplace of many performance legends including Flight of the Conchords; Circa Theatre on the waterfront has been entertaining Wellington for over 40 years; and the iconic 100-year-old Opera House has a classic theatre feel perfect for major shows and musical acts.